 We need to go to the centre of our solar system to understand where the Aurora was truly born.
 Fifteen million degrees celsius and crushing gravitational pressure – these are the conditions required in the core of our sun to generate the energy to seed the Aurora Borealis.
 It can take thousands of years for these electrically charged particles to reach the cooler outer parts of the sun.
 From there, they are released into outer space through moderate solar winds or a more explosive mass ejection.
 It can take 48 hours for these solar winds to reach our planet.
 When drawn towards our magnetic poles they can trigger the wonderful showing.

 In this modern age we have more accurate space weather reports and also increased networking of local aurora sightings.
 With Mull’s higher latitude and unpolluted skies, if you put yourself in a position to be lucky, just maybe, you’ll get rewarded with a sighting of the greatest show on earth, thousands of years in the making!

-I hope these stories exemplify how exciting it can be out in wild winter areas on Mull.
-There is so much to admire, explore and discover on the island during winter season and we would be delighted to share it with you.
+I hope these stories exemplify how exciting it can be out in wild areas on Mull in winter.
+There is so much to admire, explore and discover on the island of Mull in winter and we would be delighted to share it with you.

 Kick start your winter exploration of Mull with stargazing experiences, wildlife and photography tours provided by Nature Scotland who operate year round on the island: firstname.lastname@example.org